Engaging Managers’ Zone: Taking Ownership of Employee Engagement

 How will you involve your team?
 Will you take a ‘top down’ or ‘bottom up’ approach to engaging them in their own engagement?
 Will you confront and control, or consult and collaborate?
 Will you keep them informed or in the dark?
 Will you delegate responsibilities responsibly, making sure everyone has a valued role to play and providing them with the support they need to succeed?

 For example, inviting and incorporating their ideas into a shared plan is a great way to kick off the new journey to higher engagement and win their commitment to making it happen.
-Asking different members of the team to manage different parts of the plan is a great way to create a compelling sense of shared accountability.
+Asking different members of the team to manage different parts of the plan is a great way to create a compelling sense of shared ownership and accountability.